KhartesViewer/khartes/README.md

 very quick, since only your fragments are written to disk; the data volumes never change once they have been initially created on disk.

-* **shift**: As mentioned in the "Advanced" section above, quickly pressing and releasing the shift key will toggle between "normal mode" and "add-node mode".
+* **shift**: As mentioned in the "Normal Mode and Add-Node Mode" section above, quickly pressing and releasing the shift key will toggle between "normal mode" and "add-node mode".
 See the section below entitled "Advanced Topic: Control Area: Settings" for information on how to change this behavioor.